What is an increment, what does Scrum understand by it and what is an incremental system development?

 The V-Modell XT as a German standard for the planning and implementation of system development projects, which is used in companies, authorities and in the military sector, defines an incremental system development.
 This addresses not only new developments, but also the advancement and migration of old systems.
 It can be used if the requirements for the system to be created / further developed are relatively stable and the technological risks are low.
 The use of finished products is then also possible.

-In addition to software development, the term increment is also used in economics – as a fixed, minimal increase in bids at auctions – and in computer science.
-In informatics, increments and decrements correspond to operators that lead to value increases and decreases through individual commands; in addition, a distinction is made here between pre-increment and post-increment.
+In addition to software development, the term is also used in economics as a fixed, minimum increase of bids in auctions, in plotting as a fixed stride of the drawing head and in chess as a time bonus per move.
+In computer science, increments and decrements correspond to operators that lead to increases and decreases in value through individual commands; in addition, a distinction is made here between pre- and post-increments.

 Here you will find additional information from our Smartpedia section: